 In addition, we will use baseline assessments with P1 pupils and standardised assessments at various stages across the school.

-Twice yearly, parents are invited to discuss their child's progress with the teacher.
-A variety of parent/ teacher contacts are arranged throughout the session to keep you in touch with your child's progress:
+Twice yearly, (October & March) parents are invited to discuss their child's progress with the teacher.
+End of session reports are issued in June vi a Learning Journals.